Kayt Sukel knows more about sex than you do. (According to Forbes, at any rate…)

 Her first book, DIRTY MINDS: HOW OUR BRAINS INFLUENCE LOVE, SEX AND RELATIONSHIPS (retitled as THIS IS YOUR BRAIN ON SEX: THE SCIENCE BEHIND THE SEARCH FOR LOVE in paperback), is an irreverent and funny tome that takes on the age-old question, “What is love?” from a neurobiological perspective.
 Called “a fun and insightful read,” by Scientific American Mind and “a serious, informative and highly entertaining survey of the neurobiology of sexual attraction,” by the Washington Post, DIRTY MINDS/THIS IS YOUR BRAIN ON SEX offers a new take on that crazy little thing called love.

 Kayt also works with several corporate clients in both the healthcare, education and government sectors on various writing and marketing endeavors.
 She is a member of the American Society of Journalists and Authors (ASJA), the Author’s Guild and the National Association of Science Writers (NASW).
-She lives outside Houston, Texas (for now), and frequently overshares on Twitter as @kaytsukel.
+She lives outside Houston, Texas (and is surprised as you are about it), and frequently overshares on Twitter as @kaytsukel.